shepherdm1/tetris-final/README.md

 # tetris-final
-just a copy of tetris, pretty standard
+Just a copy of tetris, pretty standard.